reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ### Data Distribution Across Partitions

-A partition is a unit of storage for a table where the data is stored by DynamoDB.
+**A partition is a unit of storage for a table where the data is stored by DynamoDB**.

 When we write an item to the table, DynamoDB uses the value of the partition key as input to an internal hash function.
 The output of the hash function determines the partition in which the item will be stored.

 When we read an item from the table, we must specify the partition key value for the item.
 DynamoDB uses this value as input to its hash function, to locate the partition in which the item can be found.

-We should design our application for uniform activity across all partitions by determining the access patterns that our application requires, and estimate the total read capacity units (RCU) and write capacity units (WCU) that each table and secondary index requires.

 ### Querying with Secondary Indexes
 We can use a secondary index to query the data in the table using an alternate key, in addition to queries against the primary key.
 Secondary Indexes are of two types: